Great Lakes Maritime Academy: Academics

 The Great Lakes Maritime Academy cadets earn their required maritime credentials, "write" for their United States Coast Guard license and earn a bachelor's degree in Maritime Technology.
 This program prepares graduates for management level positions aboard the largest ships of any type on the Great Lakes and oceans.

-Individuals who are admitted to the academy follow a four-year curriculum with a condensed curriculum offered to those who have already earned a Bachelor's (or higher) degree.
+Individuals who are admitted to the academy follow a four-year curriculum with a condensed curriculum offered to those who have already earned enough transferable general education credits.
 The maritime curriculum includes classroom instruction, labs, simulation and three semesters at sea.

 Upon completion of course work and sea projects, deck cadets write the U.S. Coast Guard examinations for licensing as a Third Mate Great Lakes and Oceans Unlimited Tonnage and First Class Great Lakes Pilot.
 Engineering cadets write the U.S. Coast Guard examination for licensing as a Third Assistant Engineer, Steam and Motor Vessels of any Horsepower.
 Graduates are fully compliant with STCW '95 (Standards of Training, Certification and Watchkeeping).

 In 2013, Northwestern Michigan College won approval to offer a bachelor of science in maritime technology through the academy.
 The college awarded its first bachelor's degrees to two academy students in January 2014.
 The Detroit News covered the story, and the broader story of Michigan community colleges offering four-year degrees, in an April 16, 2014, article.

 The college is approved by the U.S. Maritime Administration, the U.S. Coast Guard, and the Michigan Department of Education.
 A new class begins each year in mid-August (fall semester).